seduerr91/seduerr91.github.io/_posts/2020-10-01-ilm-fastapi.md

 #### The Dockerfile

-The Dockerfile is being run through the app.yaml
+The Dockerfile is being excecuted via the app.yaml.
+It hosts a Python3.7 container, copies the app, installs the requirements.txt needed, and executes the main app.

 <script src="https://gist.github.com/seduerr91/5cdbd83bd095a421120e06d209d7fe24.js"></script>

-Following instructions will allow you to run the [files](https://www.tutlinks.com/deploy-fastapi-app-on-google-cloud-platform/).
+It takes quite some time to host the service (like 3-5 minutes) but it happens quickly.

 #### Resources